 - A driver.
 Alabama is an “at-fault” car insurance state.
 This means that the driver who caused your crash will be liable for damages.
 Seek recovery through his or her insurance company, or through your own if the crash was a hit-and-run.
 You may need to contact the police or an attorney to assign fault for your vacation car accident.

 - A property owner.
-Slip and fall accidents are some of the most common ways vacationers suffer injuries in beach locations.
+Slip and fall accidents are some of the most common ways vacationers suffer injuries at beach locations.
 It is a property owner’s duty to keep a premises free from hazards.
 The owner of the hotel, vacation rental home, Airbnb, or VRBO could be liable for property defects that cause injuries, including fall hazards, elevator/escalator injuries, dangerous swimming pools, and negligent security.

 - A company.
 A business could be responsible for your injuries if you suffered them while participating in vacation activities, such as parasailing or snorkeling off the coast.
 If the company could have done something to prevent your injuries, such as properly maintaining equipment, it could be liable for damages.
 In many cases, a product liability company shares or carries fault for vacation accidents involving defective items.